Agile Testing: Best Practices, Benefits, Drawbacks, and More

 In an agile setting, this cycle can be repeated multiple times in parallel with development to ensure you achieve highly accurate results and faster product delivery.

 • Quadrant 1.
-Also known as technology-facing, this quadrant is focused on tests tailored to validate the code and provide support to the team from the technical perspective.
-Tests include unit tests, component tests, API tests, and web services testing, all of which are designed to refine the product.
+Also known as technology-facing, this quadrant is focused on tests tailored at validating the code and providing support to the team from the technical perspective.
+Tests include unit tests, component tests, API tests, and web services testing, all of which are tailored at refining the product.
 Speaking of testing practices, this quadrant is mainly associated with continuous integration and automated testing.

 • Quadrant 4.
 The fourth quadrant embraces technology-facing tests aimed at evaluating the product.
 More often than not, tests are automated and include load, stress, performance, scalability, maintainability, compatibility and interoperability, recovery, and security testing that ensure the product not only functions as intended but also meets non-functional requirements.